kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_exercises.md

 # Exercises

-This is a list of every exercise in this chapter.
+This is a list of all exercise in this chapter.

 - [](numpy_ndarray_creating_zeros_ones_exercise1.md)
 - [](numpy_ndarray_creating_zeros_ones_exercise2.md)